Narratives

 Yogis - evolutionary approach - Anandamaya kosha

-stir up liberal arts students,
+stir up liberal arts / humanities students,

 fund their professors, and